If you haven’t started your holiday e-commerce plan yet, now’s the time!

 Step #1: Review Last Year’s Holiday Campaign

-This step is all about reflecting on your previous successes or failures to identify areas where you can improve!
+This step is all about reflecting on your previous successes or failures to identify areas where you can improve.

-Here are a few questions to get you started:
+Here are a few questions to help you get started:

 Once you’ve decided on your goals (and the metrics to measure those goals), it’s a good time to nail down your timeline.